 Although the War of 1812 did not end until 1815 after the British defeat at the Battle of New Orleans, the Battle of Horseshoe Bend and the subsequent Treaty of Fort Jackson, established Andrew Jackson’s reputation as a military leader and an Indian fighter.
 After the nation elected him president in 1828, Jackson signed the Indian Removal Bill that forced the southeastern tribes and their allies to move west to Oklahoma in the journey known as the “Trail of Tears.”

 Alexander City, about 18 miles away from Horseshoe Bend, offers camping and log cabins at Wind Creek State Park (4325 AL Highway 128; 256–329–0845) as well as a variety of other accommodations including hotels, condos, and a bed and breakfast facility.
 There are also great dining options available.
+For more information about Tallapoosa County, visit the Tallapoosa County Tourism website (256-215-3067).
 Visit the Alexander City Chamber of Commerce website (256–234–3461) for more information.
 For places to stay and dine in Wetumpka, contact the Wetumpka Area Chamber of Commerce at 334–567–4811.
-On your way to Atmore, the Stagecoach Cafe (52860 AL Highway 59; 251–580–0608) in Stockton is a good place to stop any day of the week, but especially on Sundays when the restaurant is serving its shrimp and grits and Miss Cathy is singing and playing the piano.
+On your way to Atmore, the Stagecoach Cafe (52860 AL Highway 59; 251–580–0608) in Stockton is a good place to stop any day of the week, but especially on Sundays when the restaurant is serving its shrimp and grits.